 “He could have finally realized that I was a native and nothin’ like him.”

-Jackson's face twisted into something ugly.
+Jackson’s face twisted into something ugly.
 “I pray not.
 That man is a psychopath.
-The only reason he’s lettin’ you live is because he believes you to be a product of the authority.”
+The only reason he’s lettin’ you live is that he believes you to be a product of the authority.”

 “But I look nothin’ like them.”
 I checked my reflection to make sure nothing had suddenly changed.
 “I don’t have sandpaper skin or tipped ears.”

 He laughed at my vanity.
 “Of course, you look nothing like those space invaders.”